-On July 1, 2015, new rules went into effect regarding job placement for graduates of schools with career-training 146 programs.
-Emphasized in these new regulations was that students had to earn enough in their new positions 147 to be able to repay their student loans (Ajmera & Brunnstrom, 2015).
-Mark Hyman wrote about the initial 148 investigation of career colleges by the Department of Education.
-The Notice of Proposed Rulemaking focused 149 on student debt to income ratio and loan repayment rates.
-If schools did not meet the minimum threshold in 150 these two areas, the schools would be prohibited from receiving federal student aid dollars.
-The Department 151 of Education also expressed concerns that career colleges "create labor oversupplies by graduating too many 152 qualified workers for a specific profession causing unemployment and depressing salaries" (Hyman, 2010, p.
+On July 1, 2015, new rules went into effect regarding job placement for graduates of schools with career-training programs.
+Emphasized in these new regulations was that students had to earn enough in their new positions to be able to repay their student loans (Ajmera & Brunnstrom, 2015).
+Mark Hyman wrote about the initial investigation of career colleges by the Department of Education.
+The Notice of Proposed Rulemaking focused on student debt to income ratio and loan repayment rates.
+If schools did not meet the minimum threshold in these two areas, the schools would be prohibited from receiving federal student aid dollars.
+The Department of Education also expressed concerns that career colleges "create labor oversupplies by graduating too many gualified workers for a specific profession causing unemployment and depressing salaries" (Hyman, 2010, p.
 2).
-153 Determining specific postsecondary educational programs that lead directly to gainful employment was another 154 issue the Department of Education considered (Hyman, 2010).
-155
+Determining specific postsecondary educational programs that lead directly to gainful employment was another issue the Department of Education considered (Hyman, 2010).

-156 These new regulations were supported by the National Association for College Admissions Counseling.

-The new rules included prohibiting commissions, bonuses, or other payments based on success in securing enrollment or financial aid; a far too common of a practice at some career colleges (Ivory, 2010).
+These new regulations were supported by the Association College National for Admissions Counseling.
+The new rules included prohibiting commissions, bonuses, or other payments based on success in securing enrollment or financial aid; a far too common of a practice at some career colleges (lvory, 2010).
 The ban on incentive compensation reduced the motivation for institutions to use aggressive and misleading recruiting tactics, and it provided another avenue for the federal government to enforce protections against waste, fraud, and abuse by career colleges (Ivory, 2010).

-In July of 2012, The New York Times reported the findings of a 2year investigation of for-profit colleges conducted by the Senate Health, Education, Labor and Pensions Committee chaired by Senator Tom Harkin of Iowa.
+In July of 2012, The New York Times reported the findings of a 2year investigation of for-profit colleges conducted by the Senate Health, Education, Labor and Pensions Committee chaired by Senator Tom Harkin of lowa.
 Senator Hawkin noted evidence of "regulatory evasion and manipulation" by the for-profit schools.
 In fact, this Senate committee documented that the forprofit colleges they examined had a total of 32,496 recruiters compared with 3,512 career-services staff members.

-As such, these numbers constituted evidence that enrolling students and getting their federal Volume XVI Issue VI Version I financial aid were the primary goals of these for-profit institutions (Lewin, 2012).
+As such, these numbers constituted evidence that enrolling students and getting their federal financial aid were the primary goals of these for-profit institutions (Lewin, 2012).
+Associate degree and certificate programs cost about four times as much as the programs at community colleges and universities.
+The for-profit institutions actually "set their tuition at what a student could expect in maximum federal aid" (Lewin, 2012, p.
+4).
+In addition to these financial concerns that often occurred, many times students also learned too late that their credits would not transfer to other institutions.